 More Picnic Areas

 You will find dozens of picnic table areas scatter throughout the park, many highlighted in the areas above.
 Some spaces are designated for groups and often require a reservation, but many picnic areas do not.
 Every major picnic area has options for shaded or partially shaded tables, though there are some with full sun exposure.
-At these picnic areas you will also find access to paved parking spaces and vaulted or pit-style toilets.
+At these Cuyahoga Valley picnic shelter areas you will also find access to paved parking spaces and vaulted or pit-style toilets.
 Many picnic tables have a raised cooking grill but not all.
 Many modified drinking fountains were observed at the major picnic areas.
 Smaller picnic table areas also exists and usually included access to parking but an accessible route to reach the tables was rare; many had barriers or required traveling over grass.

 At the park’s northern tip in the Bedford Reservation area is a lovely picnic area at Viaduct Park near Tinkers Creek.
 This picnic area also has a small baseball field and a playground.
 Openings have been added to the playground to create more wheelchair access.
 Other scenic picnic areas are in the Brecksville Reservation.

 Another noteworthy picnic area is on the eastern side of the park just below the Peninsula Depot and called the Octagon Picnic Area.
 The name comes from the octagon shape of the covered shelter and overlooks an open meadow with surrounding trees.
 A few designated paved parking spots with access are across from the octagon with a wide paved pathway in between.
 A modified drinking fountain and bathrooms are accessible.
 A few tables are located under the covered shelter and others are located just nearby.
 A couple had an extended end for wheelchair access with a raised cooking grill nearby.